arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-wifi/giga-wifi.md

 ### Wi-Fi RTC Example with Timezone Adjustment

-If you want to adjust the timezone, you can add the following lines after the epoch is received.
+This example provides an option to set the timezone.
 As the received epoch is based on GMT time, you can input e.g. `-1` or `5` which represents the hours.
+The `timezone` variable is changed at the top of the example.

 ```arduino
 /*